PierreRemacle/COBOL/README.md

 2. Ensure your COBOL environment is properly configured.

+3. Set up the dataset as described above.

-3. Compile the main program:
+4. Compile the main program:
    ```
    cobc -x -o mnist_nn Mnist.cob
    ```